-International financial reporting standards (IFRS) are deisgned for general purpose financial statements for profit-making entities, but are often applied to NGOs.
-The recently released IFRS for SMEs (Small and medium-sized entities) is much shorter and easier to digest.
+International financial reporting standards (IFRS) are designed for general purpose financial statements for profit-making entities, but are often applied to NGOs.
+The IFRS for SMEs (Small and medium-sized entities) is much shorter and easier to digest.

 International public sector accounting standards are applicable to governments.
-They consider cash accounting, fund accounting, non-reciprocal transactions and assets that are not used to generate profit.
+They consider fund accounting, non-reciprocal transactions and assets that are not used to generate profit.

-Until such time as a global applicable standard is developed, IFRS (or your own country's accounting standards if they exist) is probably the most useful framework to give a true and fair view, although adjustments may be needed to consider cash accounting, non capitalisation of assets, tracking of restricted and unrestricted funds, basis of recognition of grant income and narrative reporting.
+Until such time as a global applicable standard is developed, IFRS for SME (or your own country's accounting standards if they exist) is probably the most useful framework to give a true and fair view, although adjustments may be needed to consider cash or modified cash accounting, non-capitalisation of assets, tracking of restricted and unrestricted funds, basis of recognition of grant income and narrative reporting.